ambient-innovation/ai-django-core/docs/features/djangorestframework.md

     # do your stuff here!

 # access 'verbose' related commoninfo (meaning display name instead of ids)
-# can be acheive as such
+# can be achieved as such
 from ai_django_core.drf.serializers import CommonInfoSerializer

 class MyOwnershipRelevantModelSerializer(CommonInfoSerializer)